 Herbs V. Conventional Medicine

 Ask any GP and they'll tell you they train in physiology, but practice pharmacology.
-Our medical professionals are trained to prescribe appropriate medication to relieve the presenting symptoms as quickly as possible.
+Once qualified, our medical professionals are trained to prescribe appropriate pharmaceutical medication to relieve the presenting symptoms as quickly as possible.
 You can kind of understand it though; in our modern-day, pressurised world, we need a quick fix so we can get on with our modern lives.
-This fix is administered via powerful, laboratory-made medicine which is specifically designed by scientists to interfere with the body's physiology, by blocking the symptoms.
+This fix is administered via powerful, laboratory-made, chemically synthesised medicine which is specifically designed by scientists to interfere with the body's physiology, by blocking the symptoms.

 Then there's that 'Holistic' word

 You've probably heard that word 'holistic'.
 To some, it makes eyes glaze over as yes, it can make us sound like aging old hippies dancing round a stone circle with didgeridoo in hand.
 But stay with me for a second and give me a chance to briefly explain without hopefully sounding too tree-huggy, because trust me - while yes, I own a didgeridoo (an original, beautiful, authentic, aboriginal hand-painted gift from the Aussie relatives), I am no tree-hugger ;o)

 Defined from the Greek word 'Holism', it simply means 'All, Entire, Total'.
 That's it.
 That's all there is to it - it just means 'the whole'.
 Holism is the theory that promotes management of the whole.
 You can't achieve healthy by simply managing the symptoms of unhealthy, nor can you keep one disease and heal another.
 Given the chance, the body wants to heal - it doesn't like being out of balance.
 And when the body heals, it heals everything.